 Royal Philips (PHG) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the medical imaging equipment maker had gained 8.93% over the past month, lagging the Computer and Technology sector's gain of 12.97% and the S&P 500's gain of 12.12% in that time.
+Coming into today, shares of the medical imaging equipment maker had lost 0.4% in the past month.
+In that same time, the Computer and Technology sector gained 4.61%, while the S&P 500 gained 5.42%.

 Wall Street will be looking for positivity from PHG as it approaches its next earnings report date.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.33 per share and revenue of $22.84 billion, which would represent changes of +3.1% and +4.82%, respectively, from the prior year.
+PHG's full-year Zacks Consensus Estimates are calling for earnings of $2.33 per share and revenue of $22.84 billion.
+These results would represent year-over-year changes of +3.1% and +4.82%, respectively.

-Investors should also note any recent changes to analyst estimates for PHG.
-Recent revisions tend to reflect the latest near-term business trends.
+Any recent changes to analyst estimates for PHG should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-PHG is currently a Zacks Rank #4 (Sell).
+Within the past 30 days, our consensus EPS projection remained stagnant.
+PHG is holding a Zacks Rank of #4 (Sell) right now.

-Valuation is also important, so investors should note that PHG has a Forward P/E ratio of 22.63 right now.
-For comparison, its industry has an average Forward P/E of 22.63, which means PHG is trading at a no noticeable deviation to the group.
+Investors should also note PHG's current valuation metrics, including its Forward P/E ratio of 22.37.
+Its industry sports an average Forward P/E of 22.27, so we one might conclude that PHG is trading at a premium comparatively.

-We can also see that PHG currently has a PEG ratio of 1.87.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Electronics - Miscellaneous Products stocks are, on average, holding a PEG ratio of 2.35 based on yesterday's closing prices.
+We can also see that PHG currently has a PEG ratio of 1.85.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+PHG's industry had an average PEG ratio of 2.31 as of yesterday's close.

 The Electronics - Miscellaneous Products industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 64, putting it in the top 26% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 58, which puts it in the top 23% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report